Last updated September 14, 2021

 When we designed Stripe Connect, we wanted the payments regulatory burden in Europe to fall on Stripe and our e-money license, rather than on Platforms.
 To do this, we created an entirely new product, designing payment flows to ensure that Platforms do not come into possession or control of funds.

-For reasons discussed above, commercial realities mean most Platforms want to facilitate sales rather than makes sales, and, as they are acting on behalf of both Buyers and Sellers, it is critical that these Platforms do not come into possession or control of funds.
+For reasons discussed above, commercial realities mean most Platforms want to facilitate sales rather than make sales, and, as they are acting on behalf of both Buyers and Sellers, it is critical that these Platforms do not come into possession or control of funds.
 This is the central regulatory pillar behind Stripe’s development of Connect, and one of the primary reasons many Platforms in Europe have chosen Stripe.

 With Connect, Stripe contracts with both the Seller and the Platform to settle payments to the Seller and fees to the Platform.
 Funds that are owed by the Buyer to the Seller are never in the possession or control of the Platform.
 Instead, these funds are settled to Stripe’s regulated client money bank account for the benefit of the Seller, before being paid out to the Seller by Stripe.
 The regulated payment services are rendered by Stripe instead of the Platform, so the Platform does not incur the significant regulatory and compliance overhead of getting a payments license or exemption.
 Returning to our combined liability and funds flow diagram, Connect operates like this: